sam-goldman-zz/curbyournfts/README.md

 # nft-project
-https://curbyournft.herokuapp.com/ (Takes a little while to load)
+https://curbyournft.herokuapp.com/ (May take a little while to load)